The Silver Case: The Silver Case HD Remaster

 The remastered version of The Silver Case was released on October 7, 2016.
 In addition to its physical edition, a limited physical copy was produced and published by Limited Run Games; having previously handled releases for PlayStation titles, The Silver Case was their first PC title.
 In addition to a physical copy of the game, Limited Run Games included a full-color artbook, a manga written by Suda which acts as a prequel to the game, a game manual, and a soundtrack CD.
 The game was also released for the macOS platform on November 7.
-It was announced in October that Nippon Ichi Software would publish the game in both physical and digital formats for the PlayStation 4 through its NIS America branch.
+Nippon Ichi Software published the game in both physical and digital formats for the PlayStation 4 through its NIS America branch.
 According to Suda, he had intended to make the remaster available for new PlayStation consoles but did not know how to set about it.
 When approached by Nippon Ichi Software at the 2016 Tokyo Game Show, Suda broached the subject to them and they agreed to act as overseas publisher, giving Suda the impetus to develop the port.
 NIS America was chosen due to a strong Western fanbase built up by its lauded releases from the Danganronpa series.
 The port would not be released in Japan.
 This version included twelve remixed and two new tracks by Yamaoka, Erika Ito, and the Grasshopper Sound Team.
 It also included two new scenarios—"Yami", which takes place several months after the game's events and concludes the main narrative; and "Whiteout Prologue", which takes place after a time skip.
 Suda and Ooka returned to write the new scenarios: Ooka wrote "Yami", while both Suda and Ooka wrote "Whiteout Prologue".
 The game was released on April 17, 2017 in North America, and on April 21 in Europe.
 The PlayStation 4 version was released on March 15, 2018 in Japan, and was packaged with the remake of its sequel under the title The Silver Case 2425.
 The game was released for the Linux platform on August 1, 2017.
-A port of The Silver Case 2425 for the Nintendo Switch was announced on November 7, 2020 for a Japanese release on February 18, 2021.
-It was announced on March 4, 2021 that The Silver Case 2425 for the Nintendo Switch would be available on July 6, 2021 in North America and July 9, 2021 in Europe.
+A port of The Silver Case 2425 for the Nintendo Switch was released in Japan on February 18, 2021, and for North America and Europe in July.

 Reception

+The remaster version received "mixed or average" reviews according to review aggregator website Metacritic.

 Japanese gaming magazine Famitsu gave The Silver Case a score of 30 points out of 40: while one of the reviewers noted that the display windows were sometimes difficult to see, the magazine's critics were generally positive about the game's atmosphere, comparing it favorably to Suda's previous work on Moonlight Syndrome.
 Prior to its release in the West, The Silver Case was highlighted in multiple articles by 1UP.com as an early example of Suda's distinctive style.